Browse teachers

 Authentic Jazz is where she feels most in her element.
 Solo jazz enables her to achieve a creative atmosphere of exploration and play where she takes on the challenges proposed by Swing music and finds her own voice and style.
 Essential to her approach is promoting solo dancing in the context of social dancing.
 Sharing tools and techniques her objective is to help the dancers to explore and develop a style the most authentic for them.
 She believes that the dance floor is where everything starts, and the magic happens; where all dancers find their own way of dancing.

-Clàudia is teaching the Lindy Hop track with Maria Mallan in week 4.
+Clàudia is teaching the Lindy Hop and the 3 in 1 track with Maria Mallan in week 4.

 With inspiration from the original Hoofers, Daniel is one of the dancers that is still working in the style and rhythm heritage that once was created by the legends during the era of swing.
 To dance and to spread the traditional dance style built on rhythm gives him inspiration and the power in life.